Men

 Rowan Milnes (82 points)

-The scrum half’s performance on Friday night under the lights as Bullmania returned was a key factor in the Bulls dominating the Dragons!
-Milnes Converted all six of his kicks at goal, kicked a crucial a 40/20, set up two tries and made five tackle busts.
+The scrum half’s performance on Friday Night under the lights as Bullmania returned was a key factor in the Bulls dominating the Dragons!
+Milnes converted all six of his attempts at goal, kicked a crucial a 40/20, set up two tries and made five tackle busts.

 Joe Shorrocks (80 points)

-Shorrock’s proved his worth to his new team with Paul Rowley’s side earning their first win of the season.
-Scoring a try, carrying the ball for seventy metres and making a team best 46 tackles.
+Joe Shorrocks proved his worth to his new team with Paul Rowley’s side earning their first win of the season.
+He scored a try, carried the ball for 70 metres and made a team best 46 tackles.

 The loose forward’s workmanlike effort proved important to the result on Friday night and that effort should translate to consistent points this season.
 For only 100k, he provides a cheap loose forward option.